pnnl/rdf-engine/README.md

 ## Features

-* Handling of anonymous/blank nodes: They can be deanonimized.
+* Handling of anonymous/blank nodes: They can be derandomized.
 * Oxigraph can handle RDF-star data and querying.
-However, if
+However, RDF-star is derandomized for each graph in a rule.
+RDF-star data is expected to be of form `<<data.subject data.predicate data.object >> meta.predicate meta.object`.

 ## Usage